 (b) may be revoked if any condition is not observed.

-73. Educational programme for children with a disability
+73. Child with disability, educational programme for

 (1) Where a child with a disability is enrolled at a government school, the principal is to —

 (a) consult with the child’s parents, any of the child’s teachers or prospective teachers and, if appropriate, the child; and